 As the ends to a UX designer’s means, the concept of a “user” is scrutinized and dissected so often that it’s almost dehumanized.
 Will users click this?
 How can we attract users to this page?
 How do we make users do what we want to do?
 It’s easy to forget that users are just people.

 To design for your people, you need to understand them—how they behave, what motivates them, the latent forces behind the decisions they make.
-When we consider these enormous questions, we start to transcend the UX design field.
+When we consider these enormous questions, we start to depart from the UX design field.
 Now we’re talking psychology.

 I’ve always held the belief that UX design is an intersection of myriad fields and disciplines, but psychology arguably overpowers the mixture.
 Whether it’s behavioral, cognitive, or even emotional, psychology simply describes the study of all users—it’s a veritable treasure trove of UX knowledge.

 In fact, traversing all of the intertwining connections between UX design and psychology would fill up several textbooks—and we both don’t have that kind of time.
-Instead I’ve chosen to focus on a specific facet of psychology that will help deliver world-class UX to your users—uh, people.
+Instead I’ve chosen to focus on a specific facet of psychology that will help deliver seamless, data-driven UX to your users—uh, people.

-Because concept of choice is so ingrained in UX design, it’s important to have some understanding of using the psychology of choice to your advantage.
+Because concept of choice is so ingrained in UX design, it’s important to have an understanding of using the psychology of choice to your advantage.